Jean Bizet

-Jean Bizet (born 30 August 1947) is a French politician of The Republicans who currently serves as a member of the Senate of France, representing the Manche department.
+Jean Bizet (born 30 August 1947) is a French politician of The Republicans who served as a member of the Senate of France, representing the Manche department between 1996 and 2020.
 Since March 2010, he is the chairman of the European Affairs Committee.

 In the Republicans’ 2016 presidential primaries, Bizet endorsed Nicolas Sarkozy as the party's candidate for the office of President of France.